andrewd207/tiOPF-kotlin/README.md

 foo.name = "Alexander the Great"
 foo.age = 36
 ~~~
-*Note: @Published has an optional parameter which is intended to automatically map properties to a table column in a
+*Note: **@Published** has an optional parameter which is used to automatically map properties to a table column in a
-database but is not implemented yet.*
+database when using [automap](./README-automap.md), if you don't assign it the uppercase property name will be used.*

 Save an object to a persistence layer that has been setup.